Vellamo/VSC_SE/README.md

 # Space Engineer Scripting

 The following repository is a container of various (Space-Engineer specific) C# scripts.
+At the moment it contains a predictive script that takes the input from solar panels to calculate the length of a "Day" and "Night" based on your (assumed synchronous) orbit.

 ## Getting Started